 THIS IS FOR A SUBLIMATION TRANSFER WHICH WILL BE MAILED TO YOU.
 THIS IS NOT A DIGITAL FILE.

-Example if the width is 5 inches then however the image naturally lays for the length is how it will fall.
+the sizes given are showing the WIDTH, I will not have an image awkwardly stretched out.
+So for example if the width is 7.5 inches then however the image naturally lays for the length is how it will fall.

 THE SIZES OFFERED ARE IN INCHES!